jessiek208/NLP-Project/README.md

 Installation -
 All versions can be found in package.json; versions had to be edited and do not reflect the versions in the lessons or original forked repo in many instances.

+To link an API Key for the MeaningCloud API, create a .env file in the root directory of the project and paste 'API_Key = ####' into the file.
+Use your API key isntead of ####.